“Fighting Poverty is Fighting Racism.”

 Since 2018, 38 United Way team members have participated in anti-racism training.

-We value the lived experience of parents.
-Through our Family Leadership Council, we center the voices of parents in our strategic work.
+We value the lived experience of parents, and we center the voices of parents in our strategic work.

-The Success By 6 Coalition is partnering with the City of Austin Equity Office to complete an equity assessment and center diversity, equity, and inclusion in our early childhood work.
+The Success By 6 Coalition partnered with the City of Austin Equity Office to complete an equity assessment and center diversity, equity, and inclusion in our early childhood work.

 Child care workers are disproportionately women of color.
-Through our Pre-K Partnerships collaboration with Austin ISD, we are building pathways for child care workers to achieve higher education degrees and a living wage.
+We are building pathways for child care workers to achieve higher education degrees and a living wage.
 We advocate for equitable resources in early childhood and empower child care providers to advocate at the city, county, and state levels.

 We center equity in our grantmaking process.
 Lived experience as a person of color is a critical input, both among our community reviewers and in the leadership of nonprofit applicants.

 We prioritize language access.
-Both our 2-1-1 “call for help” line and ConnectATX – which offer help with food, housing, transportation, and more – are available in more than 200 languages.
+Both our 2-1-1 helpline and ConnectATX – which offer help with food, housing, transportation, and more – are available in more than 200 languages.

 There’s more work to do, and anti-racism work remains a priority for all of us here at United Way.
 We’re committed to the fight for racial justice as more than just a moment – but a movement.